 with the last isomorphism coming from $R \tilde{\psi}_* K_{\tilde{Y}} \cong K_{\bar X}$ in Lemma~\ref{l:11}. \end{proof}

 From the general deformation theory, the first term $H^1 (\bar{X}, \Theta_{\bar{X}})$ in \eqref{e:15} parameterizes equisingular deformation of $\bar{X}$.
-Thanks to the theorem of Koll\'ar and Mori \cite{KM} that this extremal contraction deforms in families, this term parameterizes the deformation of $Y$.
-Therefore, the cokernel of $\lambda$ in (\ref{e:15}), or equivalently the kernel of $\kappa$, corresponds to the deformation of singularity.
+Thanks to the theorem of Koll\'ar and Mori \cite{KM} that this extremal contraction deforms in families, this term parameterizes deformations of $Y$.
+Therefore, the cokernel of $\lambda$ in (\ref{e:15}), or equivalently the kernel of $\kappa$, corresponds to deformation of the singularities.
 Since the deformation of $\bar{X}$ is unobstructed \cite{yK}, $\on{Def}(\bar{X})$ has the same dimension as $\on{Def}(X)$, which is $h^{2,1}(X)$.
 Comparing the Hodge number $h^{2,1}$ of $X$ and $\bar{Y}$ (cf.~\S\ref{s:2}) we have the $\dim \ker (\kappa) = \mu$.